 The Bone Graft Procedure

 All surgical procedures involve risks such as bleeding, infection, and reactions to anesthesia.
+Oral surgeries specifically come with more risks for infection because of the food and drink we consume each day.
 Other risks of bone grafting include:

 During your surgery preparation, we will discuss these risks and how to minimize them.
 Smoking slows healing and the growth of bone, so if you are a smoker, we will talk about ways to stop smoking permanently.

-Recovery can vary from a few weeks to a few months, depending on the exact type of surgery, your age and overall health.
-Eating a healthful diet is important for recovery.
+Recovery can vary from a few weeks to a few months, depending on the exact type of mouth surgery you had, your age and overall health.
+Eating a healthy diet is important for recovery.
 It is also good to call us before using any OTC medications, as some interfere with bone growth and healing.

 To explore whether bone grafting may be a solution for your dental problem, contact Wilmington Oral Surgery at any time.